 What I’ve learned from today is that I’m in no doubt that the school lunch was actually pretty damn good.
 I’m also acutely aware that Ellie isn’t a great lover of vegetables and whilst I don’t need to panic, I probably should do something to encourage her since she doesn’t seem to eat them anywhere anymore.

 It is a happy coincidence then that this morning I just happened to be listening to the radio.
-I heard Henry Dimblebyon Woman’s Hour on radio 4 talking about getting children to cook healthy and the competition called ‘Cook 5’.
+I heard go to site Henry Dimblebyon Woman’s Hour on radio 4 talking about getting children to cook healthy and the competition called ‘Cook 5’.
 It’s designed to encourage children across the UK to learn to cook 5 savoury dishes before the age of 16.
 There are some lovely prizes to be won by individual children and a prize for the school that encourages the most children to cook 5 dishes.